AY2526S1-CS2103T-T14-3/tp/docs/DeveloperGuide.md

       `91234567` and the address `1 Jelebu Road, #02-01, Bukit Panjang Plaza, Singapore 677743`.

     1. Test case: `edit 2 n/McDonald's` <br>
        Expected: The 2nd restaurant is not edited.
-The output box will display an error message indicating the restaurant already exists in the restaurant directory.<br>
+The output box will display an error message indicating the restaurant already exists in the restaurant directory.<br><br>

 3. Missing prefix
     * Prerequisites: There must be at least one restaurant in the current directory.

     1. Test case: `edit 1 61234567`<br>
        Expected: The 1st restaurant is not edited.
-The output box will display an error message indicating an invalid command and the syntax for the edit command.<br>
+The output box will display an error message indicating an invalid command and the syntax for the edit command.<br><br>

 4. Missing value
     * Prerequisites: There must be at least one restaurant in the current directory.

     1. Test case: `edit 1 hp/`<br>
        Expected: The 1st restaurant is not edited.
-The output box will display an error message indicating an invalid command and the syntax for the edit command.<br>
+The output box will display an error message indicating an invalid command and the syntax for the edit command.<br><br>

 5. Missing prefix and value
     * Prerequisites: There must be at least one restaurant in the current directory.

     1. Test case: `edit 1`<br>
        Expected: The 1st restaurant is not edited.
-The output box will display an error message informing the user to edit at least one field.<br>
+The output box will display an error message informing the user to edit at least one field.<br><br>

 6. Missing index
     * Prerequisites: None.

     1. Test case: `edit n/KFC`<br>
        Expected: No restaurant is edited.
-The output box will display an error message indicating an invalid command and the syntax for the edit command.<br>
+The output box will display an error message indicating an invalid command and the syntax for the edit command.<br><br>

 7. Providing an invalid index
     * Prerequisites: There is less than 100 restaurants in the current directory.